Darsh20009/bustan-aleman/replit.md

 # بستان الإيمان (Bustan Al-Iman) - Islamic Education Platform

 ## Overview
 بستان الإيمان (Bustan Al-Iman) is a comprehensive Islamic education platform designed to provide Quran memorization courses, facilitate teacher-student interaction, and manage educational content.
-Built with Express.js, React, TypeScript, and PostgreSQL, the platform aims to offer a rich, secure, and user-friendly learning experience.
+Built with Express.js, React, TypeScript, and MongoDB (Mongoose), the platform aims to offer a rich, secure, and user-friendly learning experience.
 It features full Quran integration with translations, tafsir, and audio recitations, along with advanced tracking for memorization and reading statistics.
 The platform prioritizes a unified Islamic-themed design and robust security measures.

 ## User Preferences
 - Communication: Simple, everyday language in Arabic